-Following this, Sir John Crofton, a TB expert at the University of Edinburgh, proposed that a combination of these three medications could completely cure TB if used from the outset of an individual case.
-This radical approach, which halved TB notifications in Edinburgh over a three year period, was initially met with disbelief, but Sir John's findings were soon replicated in a large scale international trial.
+Following this, Sir John Crofton, a TB expert at the University of Edinburgh and founder of TB Alert, proposed that a combination of these three medications could completely cure TB if used from the outset of an individual case.
+This radical approach, which halved TB notifications in Edinburgh over a three-year period, was initially met with disbelief, but Sir John’s findings were soon replicated in a large scale international trial.
 As a result of combined therapy, sanatoria closed and earlier interventions to attempt to treat TB, such as thoracoplasty, became obsolete.

 In the mid-1960s, modern ‘short-course therapy’ was introduced, using the newly available Rifampicin and the reintroduced Pyrazinamide – an old, toxic medication that was given a new ability to treat TB under the combined therapy model.
 This remains global gold standard treatment today.
-Though effective, there are more people infected with Mycobacterium tuberculosis in the world than ever before.
+Although this treatment is effective, there are more people infected with Mycobacterium tuberculosis in the world than ever before.

 The opportunity to eradicate TB was simply never realised, in part due to the inherent limitations of current TB tools for prevention, diagnosis and treatment; the failure of national and international policy for TB control; and the arrival and spread of HIV.

 Today, cases of TB are declining on a global scale, in part due to the enormous efforts made towards preventing the spread of HIV.
-Yet TB remains one of the leading infectious disease killers around the world and increasingly, the emergence of drug-resistant strains of TB, threatens a return to a time when we were unable to control TB.
+Yet the rate of decline remains slow and TB remains one of the leading infectious disease killers around the world.
+Furthermore, the emergence of drug-resistant strains of TB now threatens a return to a time when we were unable to control TB.